Nules84/CI_PP2_ArtiQuiz/TESTING.md

 ### **HOME PAGE** <a name="home-test"></a>

 * The user is presented with a landing page (Home page).
-The Quizzical main logo image and text are central.
+The ArchiQuiz main logo image and text are central.
 The Main logo has keyframes zoom animation which lasts for four seconds.
 During this time the logo increases in size from 80% to 100%.
 This works well and offers great UX.
 This is initiated every time the Home page is loaded.

 * Below the text there are two buttons.
 Each button is a link to another page.
 The first button, "Start Game", links us to the questions.html page.
-This page is the beginning of the quiz game that Quizzical's website has to offer.
+This page is the beginning of the quiz game that ArchiQuiz's website has to offer.
 The second button, "View Leaderboard", links us to the leaderboard.html page.
 This page is the page which we'll generally find towards the end of the game.
 Both buttons work as expected and direct us flawlessly.
 Both buttons have a hover effect (box-shadow) which provides great UX.
 When a user's mouse hovers over the buttons, each button highlights gold which keeps to the theme of the website and mimics the colour of the button itself.
 Also, it's worth mentioning that the mouse cursor transforms into a pointer when hovered.
 This is true for both buttons.